-Reading this table, it can be seen that the yields of the less or non-polar fractions are low while those of the polar fractions are higher, which can be explained by the polar nature of the P2 extract obtained by hemi synthesis of thiosemicarbazones. from total alkaloids from the crude ethanolic extract.
-We can then conclude that the fractionated extract would be richer in polar compounds.
+Reading this table, it can be seen that the yields of the less or non-polar fractions are low while those of the polar fractions are higher, which can be explained by the polar nature of the P2 extract obtained by hemi synthesis of thiosemicarbazones.
+From total alkaloids from the crude ethanolic extract.
+Then conclude that the fractionated extract would be richer in polar compounds.